etairi/sidh-rs/README.md

   their primary identity, that wish is to be respected by all contributors.

 If you have questions or comments, please feel free to email the author.
-For feature requests, suggestions, and bug reports, please open an issue on this Github repository (or, send an email to the author).
-Patches are also welcomed as pull requests on this repository, as well as by email.
+For feature requests, suggestions, and bug reports, please [open an issue on this Github repository](https://github.com/etairi/sidh-rs/issues) (or, send an email to the author).
+Patches are also welcomed as [pull requests on this GitHub repository](https://github.com/etairi/sidh-rs/pulls), as well as by email.